 I’ll do a short personal sharing that resonates with the class discussion on group dynamics.

 This was primary school and I was a follower in a girl’s group.
 Most of the girls in the class were keen on being connected to this group.
 A girl who was obviously a teacher’s favorite, named Kanishka was unanimously chosen as a captain of the girl’s group.
-(We learned this term ‘captain’ quite early in life to sort human hierarchical structures in our head.)
-Kanishka decided the games to be played during the sports period.
+(We learned this term ‘captain’ quite early in life to sort human hierarchical structures in our head) Kanishka decided the games to be played during the sports period.
 She also decided the rules of the game.
-Everyone preferred to follow her dictated rules or one would experience refusal to play.
+Everyone preferred to follow her rules or one would experience refusal to play.

-And yes, if it’s my birthday, I would give the honors to Kanishka (as a special friend) and take her along to distribute sweets to teachers.
+And yes, if it’s my birthday, I would give the honor to Kanishka (as a special friend) and take her along to distribute sweets to teachers.
 On the way, I would give her few extra sweets.